Finland: After the war

-Establishing trade with the Western powers, such as the United Kingdom, and paying reparations to the Soviet Union produced a transformation of Finland from a primarily agrarian economy to an industrialized one.
-Valmet (originally a shipyard, then several metal workshops) was founded to create materials for war reparations.
-After the reparations had been paid off, Finland continued to trade with the Soviet Union in the framework of bilateral trade.
+The development of trade with the Western powers, such as the United Kingdom, and the payment of reparations to the Soviet Union led to Finland's transformation from a primarily agrarian society to an industrialised one.
+Valmet, originally a shipyard and then several metal workshops, was established to produce materials for war reparations.
+After the reparations were paid, Finland continued to trade with the Soviet Union as part of bilateral trade.

-In 1950, 46% of Finnish workers worked in agriculture and a third lived in urban areas.
-The new jobs in manufacturing, services, and trade quickly attracted people to the towns.
-The average number of births per woman declined from a baby boom peak of 3.5 in 1947 to 1.5 in 1973.
-When baby boomers entered the workforce, the economy did not generate jobs quickly enough, and hundreds of thousands emigrated to the more industrialized Sweden, with emigration peaking in 1969 and 1970.
-Finland took part in trade liberalization in the World Bank, the International Monetary Fund, and the General Agreement on Tariffs and Trade.
+In 1950, 46% of Finnish workers were employed in agriculture and a third lived in urban areas, but new jobs in manufacturing, services and trade quickly attracted people to the cities.
+The average number of births per woman fell from a baby boom peak of 3.5 in 1947 to 1.5 in 1973.
+As the baby boomers entered the workforce, the economy failed to create jobs fast enough and hundreds of thousands emigrated to more industrialised Sweden, with emigration peaking in 1969 and 1970.
+Finland participated in trade liberalisation in the World Bank, the International Monetary Fund and the General Agreement on Tariffs and Trade.

-Officially claiming to be neutral, Finland lay in the grey zone between the Western countries and the Soviet bloc during the Cold War.
-The military YYA Treaty (Finno-Soviet Pact of Friendship, Cooperation and Mutual Assistance) gave the Soviet Union some leverage in Finnish domestic politics.
-This was extensively exploited by president Urho Kekkonen against his opponents.
-He maintained an effective monopoly on Soviet relations from 1956 on, which was crucial for his continued popularity.
-In politics, there was a tendency to avoid any policies and statements that could be interpreted as anti-Soviet.
-This phenomenon was given the name "Finlandization" by the West German press.
+During the Cold War, Finland officially embraced a policy of neutrality.
+The YYA Treaty (Finno-Soviet Pact of Friendship, Cooperation and Mutual Assistance) recognized Finland's desire to remain outside great-power conflicts.
+From 1956 president Urho Kekkonen had a virtual monopoly on relations with the Soviet Union, which was crucial to his continued popularity.
+In politics, there was a tendency to avoid any policy or statement that could be interpreted as anti-Soviet.
+This phenomenon was dubbed "Finlandisation" by the West German press.

-Finland maintained a market economy.
+A market economy was maintained in Finland.
 Various industries benefited from trade privileges with the Soviets.
-Economic growth was rapid in the postwar era, and by 1975 Finland's GDP per capita was the 15th-highest in the world.
-In the 1970s and 1980s, Finland built one of the most extensive welfare states in the world.
-Finland negotiated with the European Economic Community (EEC, a predecessor of the European Union) a treaty that mostly abolished customs duties towards the EEC starting from 1977.
-In 1981, President Urho Kekkonen's failing health forced him to retire after holding office for 25 years.
+Economic growth was rapid in the post-war period, and by 1975 Finland's GDP per capita was the 15th highest in the world.
+During the 1970s and 1980s, Finland built one of the most extensive welfare states in the world.
+In 1973, Finland negotiated a treaty with the European Economic Community (EEC) that reduced tariffs, enhancing trade relations.

-Miscalculated macroeconomic decisions, a banking crisis, the collapse of its largest trading partner (the Soviet Union), and a global economic downturn caused a deep early 1990s recession in Finland.
-The depression bottomed out in 1993, and Finland saw steady economic growth for more than ten years.
-After the collapse of the Soviet Union, Finland began increasing integration with the West.
-Finland joined the European Union in 1995, and the Eurozone in 1999.
-Much of the late 1990s economic growth was fueled by the success of the mobile phone manufacturer Nokia.
+Miscalculated macroeconomic decisions, a banking crisis, the collapse of its largest trading partner, the Soviet Union, and a global economic downturn caused a deep recession in Finland in the early 1990s.
+The recession bottomed out in 1993 and Finland enjoyed more than a decade of steady economic growth.
+After the collapse of the Soviet Union, Finland began to integrate more closely with the West.
+Finland joined the European Union in 1995 and the euro zone in 1999.
+Much of the economic growth of the late 1990s was fuelled by the success of mobile phone manufacturer Nokia.